ThorbenKuck/NetCom2/CONTRIBUTING.md

 ### Releases

-The repository owner reserves the right to provide a new release.
+The repository owner reserves the right to provide a new release to maven-central.

 ### Becoming a direct Contributor